usbarmory/armory-drive/README.md

   1. Set the device in pairing mode (see _Pairing and initialization_).
   2. An "F-Secure" disk volume should appear.
-  3. Rename `armory-drive-signed.ota` to a filename with pattern `YYYYMMDD.bin` (e.g. `20200922.bin`).
+  3. Rename `armory-drive-signed.ota` to "UA-DRIVE.ota".
-  4. Copy the renamed file to the "F-Secure" disk.
+  4. Copy "UA-DRIVE.oa" to the "F-Secure" disk.
   5. Eject the "F-Secure" disk.
   6. The white LED should turn on and then off after the update is complete.